 - In order to move up your website’s page rankings to the top of the pile of all of the websites out there, create excellent content.
 Also, instead use “white hat” techniques” such as using keywords relevant to your content, to enhance what you already have created.
 Think of this as putting out the welcome mat for guests to your website.
-Tune them in with key words that will bring them to your website and keep them there.
-Pay special attention to integrating key words into your website’s title and headers.
+Tune them in with keywords that will bring them to your website and keep them there.
+Pay special attention to integrating keywords into your website’s title and headers.

 Another avenue is enlisting the services of search engine optimizers.
-Use professional consultants who perform optimization projects for clients understand what will be best for your business.
-Whichever avenue you select, as you build your next website or continue to build content – keep in mind on both quality work, and consider placing yourself in the shoes of someone visiting your website.
+Use professional consultants who perform optimization projects for clients to understand what will be best for your business.
+Whichever avenue you select, as you build your next website or continue to build content – keep in mind on both quality works, and consider placing yourself in the shoes of someone visiting your website.
 What words would they use to find you?